 It’s the last in my mini-series about how to build your own Red Threads for your own messages and content.
+To see the first post in the series click here.
+To go to the previous post, click here.
 Last up, something I’ve talked a bit about before: how to summarize your Red Thread® in 30 seconds or less.

 I call that super-quick sentence the “Red Thread Throughline.”